[OOC INFO ♡]

 [!]
 A faint hum of the recording device fills the room [!]

-Testing… testing… Alright, we’re all set!
+“Testing… testing… Alright, we’re all set!”

-Celine says before softly clearing her throat.
+Celine could be heard softly clearing her throat.

-[TANAKA] I’m glad you asked!
+[TANAKA] “I’m glad you asked!
 Growing up, I’ve always been fascinated by the art my grandparents passed down to me - pottery and textile work that they learned from their parents.
 But as I grew up, I also felt disconnected from it… Like it was something out of the past that didn’t have a place in our world now.
-That’s when I realised that if I felt that way, others probably did too.
-I wanted to reintroduce these crafts to the younger generation in a way that felt relevant to our lives.”
+That’s when I realised that if I felt that way, others probably did too.”

 [CELINE] “Relevance...
 That’s something people don’t think about much when it comes to traditions, huh?
 They assume things are timeless, but the truth is, they need to evolve.
 What were some of the hardest things about finding that balance?
 You know, keeping things authentic while also making it modern?”